 What is Hospice?

-At Memorial Healthcare, our goal is to maintain the patient's quality of life by focusing on supportive care for the terminally ill patient and their family.
-The patient and family are both included in the care plan with special attention given to the emotional, spiritual and practical support needed and upon the expressed wishes of the patient and family.
+At Memorial Healthcare, our goal is to maintain the patient’s quality of life by focusing on supportive care for the terminally ill patient and their family.
+The patient and family/caregiver are included in the plan of care with attention given to the emotional, spiritual and practical support needed and upon the expressed wishes of the patient and family.

 Our Hospice Team

-Hospice care is provided through an interdisciplinary, medically directed team consisting of compassionate and caring hospice nurses, home health aides, social workers, a spiritual advisor and hospice volunteers.
+Hospice care is provided by a local interdisciplinary, medically directed team of compassionate and caring professionals consisting of: